-Measures being taken Major milestones (on the Mid- to Long-Term Roadmap) Current state of progress Contaminated water measures Reduction of the volume of contaminated water Reduce to 100 m3/day (within 2025) Measures have been taken to prevent rainwater from seeping by repairing damaged portions of roofs of turbine and reactor buildings, paving the surface of the ground (facing) to reduce the volume of contaminated water.
-Fuel removal from spent fuel pools Complete fuel removal from Units 1 to 6 (within 2031) Unit 1: Rubble is being removed from the upper part of the reactor building.
+Measures being taken Major milestones (on the Mid- to Long- Term Roadmap) Current state of progress Contaminated water measures Reduction of the volume of contaminated water Reduce to about 100m3/day or less (within 2025) In order to reduce the volume of contaminated water, measures have been taken to prevent groundwater from flowing in by pumping up groundwater from Subdrain and with impermeable walls of frozen soil as well as to prevent rainwater from seeping in by installing roofs of reactor buildings and other buildings.
+Fuel removal from spent fuel pools Complete fuel removal from Units 1 to 6 (within 2031) Unit 1: Operation of installing a large cover is in progress to remove rubble from the upper part of the reactor building.
 Unit 2: Investigation of the pool did not find any damage to the fuel.
 Unit 3: Fuel removal was completed in Feb.
 2021.
 Unit 4: Fuel removal was completed in Dec.
 2014.
-Fuel debris retrieval Begin fuel debris retrieval from initial reactor (From Unit 2 (suspended in 2022)) Unit 1: An additional investigation and analysis inside the primary containment vessel is being planned.
+Fuel debris retrieval Begin fuel debris retrieval from initial reactor (From Unit 2) (postponed from within 2021 to around 2022) Unit 1: An additional investigation inside the primary containment vessel is being carried out.
 Unit 2: A robot arm is being adjusted for the start of fuel debris retrieval Unit 3: An additional investigation and analysis inside the primary containment vessel are being planned.
-Waste measures Eliminating outside temporary storage areas for rubble and other waste (within FY2028) Construction is underway for an additional miscellaneous solid waste incineration facility to dispose waste such as fallen trees, rubble and used protective clothing.
-A facility for analyzing low-to-medium-level radioactive waste such as rubble and incinerated ash is also being constructed.
+Waste measures Eliminating outside temporary storage areas for rubble and other waste (within FY2028) An additional miscellaneous solid waste incineration facility to dispose waste such as rubble, fallen trees and used protective clothing has started operation.
+A facility for analyzing low-to-medium-level radioactive waste, such as rubble, is being constructed.